aubble/goTunneLS/README.md

 +----------+      +---------------+      +---------------+      +----------+
 </pre>

-Hopefully it makes more sense now to you. nc does everything over plain text and goTunneLS allows you to wrap its insecure connection in TLS.
+Hopefully it makes more sense now to you. nc does everything over plain text and TunneLS allows you to wrap its insecure connection in TLS.
 You can take out the server node of the config.json, and take it and actually run it on a server somewhere, just change the Connect address of the client node to the new servers listening address and everything will work the same.
 Quite fun right? :P

-Read the log messages from goTunneLS, you can see what its doing, the tunnels its creating, the certificates its loading, errors etc. Logging is always done to stderr, but you can set a seperate logging file with the LogPath option.
+Read the log messages from TunneLS, you can see what its doing, the tunnels its creating, the certificates its loading, errors etc. Logging is always done to stderr, but you can set a seperate logging file with the LogPath option.
 I've used /dev/null as LogPath to have it not log to a file.
 Setting it to /dev/null is the same as not having but, but I set it to demonstrate the option.
 Set LogPath to "logs" to have logging done to a file called logs in the same directory as config.json.
 Go ahead and try it!

 StdErrPrefixLogging set to true is needed for timestamps on the logging to stderr (stderr is connected to your terminal).
 By default this option is off so stderr logs don't have the logging prefix, this allows for better integration with systemd's journal and the like which usually have their own timestamp information logs.
 See [StdErrPrefixLogging](#stderrprefixlogging) for more information.